 - Those limiting sugar should check labels, as sunflower seed butter more often contains added sugars.

-In general, almond butter nudges ahead of sunflower butter in terms of overall nutrition.
+Almond butter nudges ahead of sunflower butter in terms of overall nutrition.
 However, sunflower seed butter remains an excellent choice, especially for anyone avoiding tree nuts or peanuts.

 Other Factors to Consider